 On the top right of the screen is the trading panel.
 Which displays all the different trading pairs available on this platform.
 The search function can help find the cryptocurrency you want to trade.

 For example, I searched for the ‘doge’ crypto, an abbreviated version of the cryptocurrency Dogecoin called ticker.
 If you notice, there are some 5x or 3x next to the doge trading pairs.
 This means that you can trade five or three times leverage via margin leverage, which will amplify gain or losses.
 Wouldn’t be recommended to use this feature until you gain some experience and fully understand the risks.

 To find the ticker of the cryptocurrency you want to trade by visiting the CoinMarketCap site searching for it.
 It will display the ticker next to the cryptocurrency name.

 Market Trades is located in the bottom right corner below the Trading Panel.
 Here are displayed the most recent trades that have been executed.

-As mentioned earlier we wouldn’t recommend the margin leverage or the ‘Future’ features located at the ‘Derivates’ main menu, unless they are used responsibly by professional traders.
+As mentioned earlier, we wouldn’t recommend the margin leverage or the ‘Future’ features at the ‘Derivates’ main menu, unless they are used responsibly by professional traders.
 Another thing that you might take into consideration here is using leveraged tokens.
 These tokens will give you moderate leverage and will eliminate the risk of getting liquidated.

-If you are new to this and want to try it out, I will leave a button below where you can Get a 20% Fee Discount On Binance, this offer is limited though.
+If you are new to this and want to try it out, I will leave a button below where you can get a 20% Fee Discount On Binance.
+This offer is limited, though.